Manufacturing

-Gelcoat is coloured polyester resin sprayed onto a mold then reinforced with polyester saturated fibreglass.
-The material and manufacturing process is less expensive.
-Being more porous and brittle than acrylic, the gel-coat/fiberglass surface has a greater tendency to dull and discolour over time.
+Gelcoat unlike acrylic it is not a sold material therefore offers no insulation.
+Being more porous and brittle than acrylic, the gel-coat/fiberglass surface has a greater tendency to dull and discolor over time.
 Some other drawbacks to using gel-coat/fiberglass is the hardness of the gelcoat surface.

-This picture shows a plug taken from a boats hull, you can see how thin the green coloured gelcoat really is.
+This picture shows a plug taken from a boats hull.
+You can see how thin the green colored gelcoat really is.
+The pleasure boat industry uses gelcoat fiberglass almost exclusively.
+It is far more cost effective for large surface areas and mass production.

-The gel-coat surfaced fiberglass walk-in tub below was installed new in 2008, the photo was taken in December 2011.
-It was purchased and installed in Vancouver by one of the major suppliers of gel-coat fiberglass walk in tubs.
+This tub was purchased and installed in Vancouver by one of the major suppliers of gel-coat fiberglass walk in tub companies at that time, Premier Care.
 The woman it belongs too is very particular, and cleans it regularly.
-Observe the green staining caused by the mildew growing on on the porous gel-coat surface, despite her best efforts to keep it new looking.
-She was persuaded to spend $14,500.00 plus tax by the commission sales lady representing a direct sales company during the in home consultation, and it came with only a one year warranty!
+Observe the green staining from mildew beginning to form on the porous gel-coat surface, despite her best efforts to keep it new looking.
+The more she scrubbed the worst it got.
+Very typical of gel-coat cleaning surfaces.

 Difference Between Acrylic and Gel-coat Surface

-Acrylic is a sheet of material that is heated and vacuum-formed over a mold, creating a continuous waterproof membrane.
 Acrylic sheets are available in thicknesses up to 30mm but for walk-in tub and shower applications thicknesses from 3.17mm to 6.5mm is the industry standard.
-It is then reinforced with acrylic resin saturated fiberglass for added stability and insulation value.
-The manufacturing process is more complex and labour intensive than the gel-coat fiberglass manufacturing process.
+The manufacturing process is more complex and labor intensive than the gel-coat fiberglass manufacturing process.
 Acrylic is non porous by nature, warm to the touch and retains its high gloss finish better than any other material.
-Acrylic is well recognized for its ability to withstand constant use and cleaning.
 It is not necessary to use harsh or abrasive cleansers, clean ability is excellent.

 Let’s compare gel-coat to acrylic surfaces on some very specific characteristics